 Onyx Brass is one of the rare breed of chamber ensembles whose musical and technical virtuosity is matched by the accessibility and vitality of their presentation.
 Their mission is to have their extraordinary abilities at the disposal of the music at all times, and to play music of the requisite quality to reflect the status of the brass quintet as a serious medium for chamber music.
 The richness and warmth of their sound is remarked upon by all who hear them.

-Amos Miller is Head of Brass at Royal Birmingham Conservatoire as well as being a very busy trombone player.
+Amos Miller is Head of Brass at the Royal College of Music, as well as being a very busy trombone player.
 He is a founder member of internationally acclaimed brass ensemble Onyx Brass, principal trombone with the Royal Ballet Sinfonia, and a regular in the recording studio (having appeared on hundreds of film soundtracks, including Inception, Solo: a Star Wars Story, Harry Potter etc).
 He has also appeared as a guest with almost all of the UK’s major orchestras, as well as many international ones, including the Chamber Orchestra of Europe and the St. Petersburg Philharmonic.
 He is well-known as an educator (and was the grateful recipient of the 2019 “Teacher of the Year” award from the British Trombone Society) and has led masterclasses all over the world, including the Juilliard School, Beijing Central Conservatory of Music and the Sibelius Academy, as well as at all of the UK music colleges.

 David Gordon Shute

 Dave, alongside Amos, is a founding member of Onyx Brass and combines his work for the quintet with being Principal Tuba in the Royal Ballet Sinfonia, the Orchestra for Birmingham Royal Ballet.
-He is tuba teacher and Head of Brass at Eton College and for the last few years, has been Principal Conductor and Music Director of the Hertfordshire County Youth Wind Sinfonia and until recently the Cardiff University Symphonic Wind Band.
+He is tuba teacher and Head of Brass at Eton College and for the last few years, has been Principal Conductor and Music Director of the Hertfordshire County Youth Wind Sinfonia and Ealing Wind Orchestra.
+Until recently the Cardiff University Symphonic Wind Band.
 In 2017, Dave received full accreditation from Humanists UK to be a funeral celebrant.